Lemon posset

 Steps

-• A few steps and you’ll see how easy it is to prepare the lemon posset.
+• Just a few steps and you’ll see how easy it is to prepare lemon posset.

-• I add the lemon zest to the cream,
+• I add the lemon zest to the fresh cream,

-• the sugar and put it on the stove to boil for at least 5 minutes over medium heat.
+• the sugar and let it boil for at least 5 minutes over medium heat.

-• After 5 minutes, I pour the lemon juice into the cream and stir with a whisk.
+• After 5 minutes, I pour the lemon juice into the cream and mix with a hand whisk.
 I bring it back to a boil and cook for another 4 minutes.
-I turn off the burner and divide the lemon posset into 6 dessert cups, which I will chill in the fridge for 3 hours until serving time.
+I turn off the gas and divide the lemon posset into 6 bowls, which I will refrigerate for 3 hours until serving.

-• And here it is, ready: the lemon posset, a refreshing dessert for the end of a meal.
+• And here it is ready, the lemon posset, a fresh dessert for the end of a meal.

 Author image